 - 1. The CRP 1 cable attached to CRP 1 will use the top two holes on line terminal posts 4 through 9. - 2.
-The CRP 2 cable attached to CRP 2 will use the middle two holes on line terminal post 9; holes 4 and 5 on line terminal post 8; and the bottom two holes for posts 4-7. - 3.
-The CRP 3 cable attached to CRP 3 will use the bottom two holes on line terminal posts 4 through 9. - 4.
-The CRP 1X cable attached to CRP 1X will use holes 4 and 5 on line terminal posts 4 through 9. - 5.
+The CRP 2 cable attached to CRP 2 will use the middle two holes on line terminal post 9; holes 4 and 5 on line terminal post 8; and the bottom two holes for posts 4-7.

+- 4. The CRP 3 cable attached to CRP 3 will use the bottom two holes on line terminal posts 4 through 9. - 5.
 The cables are attached to the posts using cable lock bolts (PN-5925G) (See Figure 5). - 6.
 Insert the non-threaded end of the bolt in one of the two required holes and place the bolt around the cable and insert the threaded end in the other required hole (either orientation of the cable lock bolt is acceptable).
 Place a hex nut (PN-3245G) on the bolt, and tighten until snug with a minimum of two threads beyond the nut.